 What will the building look like?

-The OCI is a contemporary, state-of-the-art facility designed to respect the environment and its neighbours and to honour the Okanagan’s natural beauty and landscape.
+The Innovation Centre is a contemporary, state-of-the-art facility designed to respect the environment and its neighbours and to honour the Okanagan’s natural beauty and landscape.
 A rooftop patio with trees and a walking path will enhance the location’s views and create increased opportunities for tenants & the public to enjoy time outdoors.
 The project will seek to adhere as much as possible to LEED (Leadership in Energy and Environmental Design) principles, and will include extensive windows, and a large central atrium to increase natural light and reduce energy use.

-How tall will the OCI be?
+How tall will the Innovation Centre be?

 Who designed the building?